RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 - Manage applications with Kubernetes
 - Use ReplicaSets, auto-scaling, rolling updates and service bindings
 - Understand the benefits of OpenShift, Istio and other important tools

+## Syllabus
+Course Syllabus

+### Module 1: Understanding the Benefits of Containers

+- Introduction to Containers
+- Introduction to Docker
+- Building Container Images
+- Using Container Registries
+- Running Containers

+### Module 2: Understanding Kubernetes Architecture

+- Understanding Container Orchestration
+- Understanding Kubernetes Architecture
+- Introduction to Kubernetes Objects
+- Using Basic Kubernetes Objects
+- Using the kubectl command
+- Leveraging Kubernetes

+### Module 3: Managing Applications with Kubernetes

+ -Using ReplicaSets
+- Using Autoscaling
+- Understanding Rolling Updates
+- Understanding ConfigMaps and Secrets
+- Using Service Bindings

+### Module 4 - The Kubernetes Ecosystem

+- The Kubernetes Ecosystem
+- Introduction to Red Hat OpenShift
+- Red Hat OpenShift and Kubernetes
+- Builds
+- Operators
+- Istio

+### Final Exam